 How to read the Astronomical Clock?
 How does it work and how to understand what it really shows you?
-This sophisticated mechanism constructed in 1410 for Prague is fascinating, but you know what?
-Almost nobody knows exactly what it shows!
-Without learning how it works, it’s just a mix of hands, circles, three different sets of numbers, various objects, zodiac signs and colorful fields.
+This mechanism constructed in 1410 is fascinating, but you know what?
+Almost nobody knows how to read it!
+Without learning how it works, it’s just a mix of hands, circles, colors, numerals, various objects, zodiac signs and sculptures.
 So, where to start?
-This blog post will teach you how to easily read and understand the Prague Astronomical Clock.
+This blog post will teach you how to easily read and finally understand the Prague Astronomical Clock.
 In 4 simple steps.
 Ready?

 Who is writing you this blog post?

 My name is Dana and I am a Prague local.
 And also a solopreneur in the travel industry.
-I am running my own tiny business called Prague Behind The Scenes, and showing my clients around Prague in a less touristy way.
+I am running my own tiny business called Prague Behind The Scenes – Small Group Tours and Experiences, and showing my clients around Prague in a less touristy way.
 To help them enjoy Prague in a more authentic way.
-I am also an active blogger (yes, this content was written by me, not by artificial intelligence – real brain and real hands, hohoooo!).
+I am also an active blogger.

-I am regularly posting practical or unusual information about Prague on the website you are currently browsing:-) and in this blog post I would like to teach you how to read the Astronomical Clock in Prague.
+I am regularly sharing practical or unusual information about Prague and in this blog post I would like to teach you how to read the Astronomical Clock in Prague.
 In a more understandable way.
 The way I learnt it myself a couple years back.
-And no worries if you don´t get it right away.
-It also took me many hours and visits to the Old Town Square to see how it really works.
+No worries if you don´t understand the mechanism right away.
+It also took me many hours to fully learn how it works.

-Question, comment, tour requests? 🙂 Please feel free to get in touch, I am not an anonymous company: dana@praguebehindthescenes.com
+Question, comment, tour requests? 🙂 Please feel free to get in touch, I am not an anonymous company, you will always communicate directly with me: dana@praguebehindthescenes.com

 Few practical things before you go to visit the Astronomical Clock in Prague

-- The tower with the Astronomical Clock is actually open to the public!
-You can walk up to the top.
+• The tower with the Astronomical Clock is actually open to the public!
+You can walk up to the top (fantastic views!!).
 On the first opening hour there is a 50 % discount on the entry.
-The clock itself – for watching it from the square is free of charge, open 24/7!!!
+The clock itself from outside is free of charge and open 24/7!!!

 1. How to read the Astronomical Clock in 4 easy steps.
 First, learn where to look!

 You are maybe laughing now.
 But you know what?
 Many tourists often think that the actual Astronomical Clock is the parade of the 12 Apostles who show up every whole hour in the windows at the top of the tower.
-This is not it:-)
+And that´s a big mistake.

-Hundreds of people gather under the Astronomical Clock tower every hour just to see the Apostles.
+Hundreds of people gather under the Astronomical Clock tower every hour just to see the Apostles in the windows.
 Then they clap their hands and leave.
-Often disappointed as they don´t understand the “must-see hype” about it – 1 minute show and that’s it?
+Often disappointed as they don´t understand what is so special about it…1 minute show and that’s it?

 Guys, this is a mistake.
+The show of Apostles is not the Astronomical Clock.
 The applause should go to the persons who constructed the two dials lower on the tower.
-This is actually the part of the Astronomical Clock people should come to admire.
+This is the actual Astronomical Clock people should come to admire.
 It consists of two parts: the astrolabe (upper colorful circle) and a calendar board (the lower circle).

 2. What are all the elements and numbers on the clock?